Cookie419/intro-to-git/README.md

 -Merging a branch
 Type "git merge <branch_name>" to create the bridge that bridges the gap between master and feature branch.
-This will make both branches knowwhat's in the others files.
+This will make both branches knowwhat's in the others files. the other way would be to use "git checkout master. and then type "git merge feature" which is a much better idea.
+So we did this one.

 -Removing a branch